You are here: Home > Family and Relationships > Parenting alone > Maintenance and cohabiting couples

 Children

-If you have had a child outside of marriage, you may apply to the court to order the other parent to pay child support.
+If you have had a child outside of marriage and cannot come to an agreement about maintenance, you may apply to the court to order the other parent to pay child support.
 In most cases, it is the parent with main custody of the child that makes such an application.

 Rules